 These protein muffins are made in one bowl and baked in the oven for 25-30 minutes.

 First, preheat your oven to 350 degrees F. Then, in a large mixing bowl, mash banana.
 Add in the remaining wet ingredients.
 This includes: eggs, egg whites, almond milk and vanilla.

 Next, add in the dry ingredients.
-This includes: protein powder, Paleo baking mix, baking powder, salt and cinnamon.
+This includes: protein powder, almond flour, tapioca flour coconut flour, baking powder, cinnamon and salt.

 These muffins are best stored in the fridge, but can be stored in the freezer as well.

 Place the muffins in an air-tight container or baggie for up to a week in the fridge or one month in the freezer.

 More Paleo Protein Muffin Recipes